 Where does a PSI file come from?

-As PSI is language-dependent, PSI files are created through the
+As PSI is language-dependent, PSI files are created using the

 Like documents, PSI files are created on-demand when the PSI is accessed for a particular file.